 Modern technology offers plenty of communication tools and apps — Skype, Zoom, FaceTime, WhatsApp — to keep in touch via video and audio with seniors without leaving the house.

-Using one of these solutions can help mitigate the risk of depression by the elderly being cooped up at home, address their loneliness, and keep them socially engaged.
+The use of one of these solutions can help mitigate the risk of depression by the elderly being cooped up at home, address their loneliness, and keep them socially engaged.
 Furthermore, it will enable family members and friends to see their loved ones’ faces, check their home condition, get an indication, and signs of their physical and mental health.

 Routine health care during COVID-19